 Harvest Pumpkin Soup

-Pumpkin soup, served in mugs, provide warm and comforting sips for the fall season.
+This creamy soup, served in mugs, provides warm and comforting sips for the fall season.

 - Servings: 8

 Photography: John Kernick

 - 1 small sugar pumpkin, halved, seeds and stringy fibers removed and reserved

 - 3 cups homemade or low-sodium store-bought chicken stock

 - 1 sprig fresh thyme

 - 1 small parsnip (about 4 ounces), peeled and coarsely chopped

 - 1 small Yukon gold potato (about 6 ounces), peeled and coarsely chopped

 - 1 small turnip (about 4 ounces), peeled and coarsely chopped